STEMI (ST Elevation Myocardial Infarction): Diagnosis, ECG, Criteria, and Management

 Aborted myocardial infarction (MI)

 On rare occasions, the thrombus may resolve (either spontaneously or by means of reperfusion therapy) before the infarction process begins.
-In this case the troponin levels are not elevated and the condition is classified as unstable angina pectoris or aborted myocardial infarction.
-This is, however, rare since virtually all cases of STE-ACS progress to STEMI.
+In such cases, troponin levels are not elevated and the condition is classified as unstable angina pectoris or aborted myocardial infarction.
+This is, however, rare and virtually all cases of STE-ACS progress to STEMI.

 Special considerations

-The ECG may be treacherous in some patients with acute transmural ischemia (i.e STEMI).
-For example, some patients have underlying ECG abnormalities (e.g LBBB) that make it very difficult to detect ischemic ECG changes.
+The ECG may be deceptive in some patients with acute transmural ischemia.
+For example, some patients have underlying ECG abnormalities (e.g. LBBB) that make it very difficult to detect ischemic ECG changes.
 Other patients may have acute transmural ischemia located in areas not detected by any of the 12 standard leads.
-Thus, there are circumstances that all clinicians must be aware of.
+These circumstances are discussed below.

 Left bundle branch block (LBBB) in patients with acute STEMI

 Left bundle branch block (LBBB) occurs if the left bundle branch is dysfunctional and thus incapable of conducting the electrical impulse to the left ventricle.
-Activation of the left ventricle will depend on impulses spreading from the right ventricle.
+The activation of the left ventricle will depend on the impulses that spread from the right ventricle.
 This results in abnormal activation (depolarization) and recovery (repolarization) of the left ventricle.
 Abnormal repolarization results in pronounced ST-T changes, including ST elevations (leads V1–V3), ST depressions (leads V4, V5, V6, aVL, I) and inverted T-waves (leads with ST depressions).
 These ST-T changes are illustrated in Figure 6.
-Note that these ST-T changes are always normal and expected in patients with LBBB.
+Note that these ST-T changes are always normal, and expected, in patients with LBBB.

 There are three reasons why LBBB complicates the assessment of patients with suspected acute myocardial infarction:

-- LBBB may be caused by ischemia/infarction – There are numerous causes of LBBB, such as heart failure, structural heart disease, fibrosis of the conduction system and acute myocardial infarction (particularly anterior STEMI).
-Hence, an acute myoardial infarction may actually result in LBBB which then masks the ischemic ST-T changes on ECG.
+- LBBB may be caused by ischemia/infarction: There are numerous causes of LBBB, such as heart failure, structural heart disease, fibrosis of the conduction system and acute myocardial infarction (particularly anterior STEMI).
+Hence, an acute myocardial infarction may actually result in LBBB which then masks the ischemic ST-T changes on ECG.

 Sgarbossa criteria for diagnosis of acute STEMI in the setting of LBBB

-It is easy to see why researchers have struggled to identify ECG criteria for the diagnosis of acute STEMI in the setting of LBBB.
-The most useful and validated criteria were developed by Elena Sgarbossa and associates.
-The Sgarbossa criteria are presented in Figure 7.
-For details, please refer to LBBB and Acute Myocardial Infarction, which provides an in-depth discussion.
+It is evident why researchers have faced challenges establishing ECG criteria for diagnosing acute STEMI in the presence of left bundle branch block (LBBB).
+Among the most useful and well-validated criteria are those developed by Sgarbossa and colleagues (Neeland et al.).
+These criteria, known as the Sgarbossa criteria, are summarized in Figure 7.
+For a comprehensive discussion, refer to the section LBBB and Acute Myocardial Infarction, which provides detailed insights into these criteria and their clinical application.

 STEMI without ST elevations on ECG